-During the second quarter of 2024 SLB started a program to realign and optimize its support and service delivery structure in certain parts of its organization.
-As a result SLB recorded a severance charge of \$

-111 million which is classified in Restructuring in the Consolidated Statement of Income.
+During the second quarter of 2024, SLB started a program to realign and optimize its support and service delivery structure in certain parts of its organization.
+As a result, SLB recorded a severance charge charges of \$111 million during the second quarter of 2024 and \$65 million during the third quarter of 2024, which is are classified in Restructuring in the Consolidated Statement of Income.
 This program is expected to result in additional charges in the third quarter of 2024.

-In connection with SLB's October 2023 acquisition of Aker Solutions ("Aker") subsea business, SLB recorded \$

-31 million of pretax charges during the second quarter of 2024 consisting of: \$

-15 million relating to the amortization of purchase accounting adjustments associated with the write-up of acquired inventories to its estimated fair value and \$

-16 million of other merger and integration-related costs. \$

-15 million of these costs are classified in Cost of Sales in the Consolidated Statement of Income, with the remaining \$

-16 million classified in Merger & integration.
+In connection with SLB's the October 2023 acquisition of the Aker Solutions ("Aker") subsea business and the pending ChampionX transaction, SLB recorded \$31 103 million of pretax charges during the second quarter first nine months of 2024, consisting of: \$15 43 million relating to the amortization of purchase accounting adjustments associated with the write-up of acquired inventories to its estimated fair value, and \$16 60 million of other merger and integration-related costs. \$15 43 million of these costs are classified in Cost of Sales sales in the Consolidated Statement of Income, with the remaining \$16 60 million classified in Merger & integration.